 These Gluten-Free Coconut Madeleines are the perfect mini treat for coffee, tea, or dessert!
 They are dipped in white chocolate and toasted coconut and since they are made with coconut four, they are Gluten-Free!

-Ingredients for Gluten-Free Coconut Madeleines
+Key Ingredients for Gluten-Free Madeleines

 How to Make These Delicious Gluten-Free Cookies

-- Bake until the edges are brown, about 10-12 minutes.
+4. Bake until the edges are brown, about 10-12 minutes.
 Remove the madeleines from the pan and cool on a rack.

 What if I don't have a Madeleine pan?

-How to Make the Melted White Chocolate
+How to Melt White Chocolate in the Microwave

-In a microwave-safe bowl, add the white chocolate chips and microwave at 30 seconds intervals until melted and smooth, stirring in between.
+In a microwave-safe bowl, add the white chocolate chips and microwave at 30-second intervals until melted and smooth, stirring in between.
 Stir in the coconut oil, a little at a time, to thin out the chocolate for dipping.
-After dipping the cookie in the white chocolate, place it on wax paper and immediately sprinkle with toasted coconut.
-Allow the chocolate to fully set and then enjoy!

-Yup, you read that right, you can toast coconut in the microwave.
-This is my favorite way to toast coconut and the only way I do it now.
-All you do is place sweetened coconut on a microwave-safe plate and cook for 1 minute in the microwave.
-Remove the plate from the microwave and stir the coconut around.
-Put the plate back into the microwave for 20-30 second intervals, stirring after each time to even out cooking.
+Put the plate back into the microwave for 20-30 second intervals, stirring after each time to even out the cooking.
 This will take about 4-5 minutes total.
 Store any leftover coconut in an airtight container.

 More Coconut Recipes to Check Out: